CommandMaster/command-master-pro/docs/Commands/Mesh/Cube/cube.md

 ## Pro Tips

-· Leave trailing parameters empty to use defaults:
+- Leave trailing parameters empty to use defaults: <br>
-    m.c 2 1 → only posX and posY set, rest default.
+    m.c 2 1 → only size 2 and locX 1 set, rest default.
-· Use decimals for precise control: 0.05 for micro bevels.
+- Use decimals for precise control: 0.05 for micro bevels.

 ---